jeffwright13/pytest-tui/README.md

 Output sections and individual test results are expandable/collapsible, and test summary statistics are displayed for convenience.
 Both the TUI and the HTML page retain the original pytest ANSI-encoded color output, lending a familiar look and feel.

 ## Features
+- **New** Log message folding on the HTML page, configurable by log level!
 - Launch either or both of the [Textual](https://github.com/Textualize/textual) TUI or the HTML page using built in console scripts
 - ANSI text markup support - whatever the output on your console looks like is how things are going to show up in the TUI
 - Mouse and keyboard support (including scrolling)